Chase Slate Edge℠ Review

 - Chase will consider you for a 2% APR reduction when you pay on time and spend at least $1,000 on your card before your next account anniversary.

-- Apart from the introductory statement credit opportunity, this isn't a rewards card.
+- This isn't a rewards card.
 If your goal is a solid intro 0% offer and the opportunity to lower your ongoing APR, this shoe fits.
 If you're after rewards, look elsewhere.

 Between the pandemic and the economic rollercoaster that resulted from COVID-19, you may understandably now be carrying a credit card balance that you'd like to get rid of.
 You also may be a little understandably squeamish that your growing credit card balance, one of these days, is going to hurt your credit score.